Working with the References Ribbon Tab of Microsoft Office Word 2007

 The References Ribbon Tab of Microsoft Office Word 2007

-The References Tibbon Tab of Microsoft Office 2007 is important and useful to advanced Word users for instance those who want to set things like table of contents and footnotes.
-Let us look in details the group tabs we have.
+The References Ribbon Tab of Microsoft Office 2007 is important and useful to advanced Word users, for instance, those who want to set things like table of contents and footnotes make use of it.
+The references tab comprises of Table of Contents, Footnotes, Citations and Bibliography, Captions, Index, and Table of Authorities.
+Let us have a look at them in more detailed manner.

 Table of Contents Group